rirwin/jupyter_on_osx/README.md

 brew install python@2
 ```

+The import thing is that this installs python2 and pip (at /usr/local/bin/python2.7 and /usr/local/bin/pip respectively)

 # Create virtualenv and install jupyter

-The import thing is that this installs python2 and pip (at /usr/local/bin/python2.7 and /usr/local/bin/pip respectively)
+Next, create a virtualenv, which is an environment for install python libraries that can be isolated from other parts of your operating system.

 ```
 pip install virtualenv